Or You Could Hire Experts with the Money You Will Waste

 3. Have you set different click bids for desktop and mobile searches?

 Mobile clicks are almost always cheaper than desktop.
-But you have to know how to set that in AdWords.
+But you have to know how to set that in Ads.

 4. How many negative keywords do you have?

-5. How many leads or sales did AdWords generate?
+5. How many leads or sales did Ads generate?

 Are you concerned your business is wasting money with online advertising?
-If you want to know in greater depth how you can waste money on Adwords, download our eBook Top 10 Ways To Tell Your PPC Program is Being Mismanaged.
+If you want to know in greater depth how you can waste money on Google Ads, download our eBook Top 10 Ways To Tell Your PPC Program is Being Mismanaged.